-- After about a week the carrot should be dried out completely.
+- When will they stop recording information?
+After about a week the carrot should be dried out completely.

 Over the next three days the students in small groups plan and conduct their own carrot investigation.

 - Brainstorm some other things that the students could find out about carrots.
 Some ideas include :

-- How many seeds are there in a packet of carrots?
+- How many seeds are there in a packet of carrot seeds?

 - Is it cheaper to grow or buy carrots?

 - Where is the cheapest place to buy carrots this week?

 - Is there is a relationship between the length of green top on a carrot and the length of the carrot?